a21liltr/mobileapp-programming-screens/README.md

 output.setText(input);
 ```

 User can now input text in EditText component in main activity and click a button, which then starts activity two and displays the same text that the used had input earlier.
 See picture below:

 ![](input.png)
 ![](activityTwo.png)

 When clicking a button with value "Go Back" in activity two, the activity will be closed and the user will be returned to the main activity.
+The input in the EditText will be still be there.